EvolutionX-10/discordbot/README.md

 - Colorful and detailed logging 💡
 - Paginator Class for easy pagination using embeds, buttons, and select menus! 😉
 - Resolver Class for easy resolving of multi mentions in chat input command option! 😳
+- Prompt Class if you want to ask series of questions and have message content intent 🤗

 ## Before you begin